 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location if you state that the disclosure of information could endanger you.
 For example, you can ask that we only contact you by mail or at work.
 To request confidential communications, you must make your request, in writing, to the address listed at the end of this notice.
 Your request must specify how or where you wish to be contacted.
 We will accommodate reasonable requests.

 Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
 You may obtain a copy of this notice at our web site, www.broward.org.

 We reserve the right to change this notice and make the new notice apply to Health Information we already have as well as any information we receive in the future.
 We will post a copy of our current notice at our office and website.

 If you believe your privacy rights have been violated, you may file a complaint with our office or with the Secretary of the Department of Health and Human Services.
-To file a complaint with our office, contact the Broward County Office of Intergovernmental Affairs and Professional Standards, 115 S. Andrews Ave., Suite 427, Fort Lauderdale, FL 33301, telephone 954-357-6500.
+To file a complaint with our office, contact the Broward County Office of Intergovernmental Affairs and Professional Standards, 115 S. Andrews Avenue, Suite 427, Fort Lauderdale, Florida 33301, telephone 954-357-6500.
 All complaints must be made in writing.
 You will not be retaliated against for filing a complaint.

 If you have any questions in reference to this notice please contact 954-357-6500.